anderson-nicole/Capstone-Project/WEEK 4/README.md

     - Cons:
   - Potential for Synthetic Data ([Synthea](https://synthetichealth.github.io/synthea/))
     - Pros: Could be formated to contain all the data we would need if we did have the real data
-    - Cons: Findings wouldn't represent a real population distribution or cases.
+    - Cons: Findings wouldn't represent a real population distribution or cases, that is if the randomization gives us anything to "find" at all.
 - [X] Work On Finding Articles Related To Overall Topic with a Focus on ROI Reference to determine gain Medicare Advantage plans would have if they implemented our project.

 ### Notes